hexojs/site/source/docs/writing.md

 ### Layout

 There are three default layouts in Hexo: `post`, `page` and `draft`.
-Each of them is saved to a different path.
-Custom layouts are saved to the `source/_posts` folder.
+Files created by each of them is saved to a different path.
+Newly created posts are saved to the `source/_posts` folder.

 Layout | Path
 --- | ---